unneal/unneal/README.md

 - 👋 Hi, I’m @unneal
-- 👀 I’m interested in ...
-Machine Learning, Data Science, Data Analytics and iOS App Development
+- 👀 I’m a Cybersecurity grad with research interests in Cryptography, Wireless & Mobile Systems Security, and Cloud Security
-- 🌱 I’m currently learning ...
-ML (through a few online courses), Data Analytics (Tableau online) and SWIFT (on an iPad)
+- 🌱 I’m currently ... working as a Cybersecurity Analyst at Community Dreams Foundation
-- 💞️ I’m looking to collaborate on ...
-ML and SWIFT related projects.
+- 💞️ I’m looking to collaborate on ... projects in/adjacent to my research interests
-- 📫 How to reach me ... https://www.twitter.com/anilnotanneal
+- 📫 How to reach me ... https://www.twitter.com/anilnotanneal or anilnotanneal@gmail.com

 <!---
 unneal/unneal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.